JStefanik9631/theros/content/Theros Campaign 1/Groups/Gold Horns.md

 **Relationships:** [[King of the Ashlands]], [[Felhide Clan]]

 **Known History:** They are a group of [[Minotaur|minotaur]] bandits that are known to pillage villages around [[Phoberos]].
 They are known to take some slaves, but they primarily slaughter the townsfolk in the name of [[Mogis]].
 They are very skilled warriors that can go toe to toe with the soldiers of [[Akros]].
 Their leader is said to have been "killed" many times, but continues to get back up again and again, thus earning him the title [[Garrios the Invincible|Invincible]].
+They are also known for their distinct golden horns.
 They have been known to interact with the [[King of the Ashlands]] and the [[Felhide Clan]].

 **Party Interactions:** None